 Tests and procedures used to diagnose appendicitis include:

-- Physical exam to assess your pain.
+Physical exam to assess your pain.
 Your doctor may apply gentle pressure on the painful area.
 When the pressure is suddenly released, appendicitis pain will often feel worse, signaling that the adjacent peritoneum is inflamed.

 - Blood test.
 This allows your doctor to check for a high white blood cell count, which may indicate an infection.

 - Urine test.
 Your doctor may want you to have a urinalysis to make sure that a urinary tract infection or a kidney stone isn't causing your pain.

 - Appendicitis.
 National Institute of Diabetes and Digestive and Kidney Diseases. http://digestive.niddk.nih.gov/ddiseases/pubs/appendicitis/.
-Accessed June 23, 2011.
+Accessed May 31, 2014.